Stormwater Fee

 Starting in April 2026, all developed properties in Hamilton will be charged based on the load (or use) they place on the stormwater system.
 Residential properties will pay based on the type of dwelling (e.g., single family detached dwellings, duplexes/townhomes and multiplexes).
 Industrial, Commercial, Institutional and large, multi-residential properties will pay based on their measured imperviousness (the amount of hard surface on their property).

 When this new fee is implemented, wastewater charges will no longer be used to fund stormwater management activities, and the stormwater fee will be broken out as a separate line item on monthly utility bills.
-Properties that currently do not pay for water or wastewater will start receiving a stormwater utility bill in April 2026.
+Wastewater/stormwater customers can expect a restatement (reduction) of their wastewater rate of approximately 20% on average, as the stormwater program will no longer be funded through the wastewater rate.
+Properties that currently do not pay for water or wastewater will start receiving a stormwater utility bill in April 2026

 Stormwater Fee Calculation